What to Do When He Won’t Propose

 Let him see you as "wife material."

-Check out some of the great books I've recommended like I've Kissed Dating Goodbye and Your Knight in Shining Armor, gain a new perspective, and you’ll see how important it is to be the person you want in a spouse.
+Check out some of the great books I've recommended like I've Kissed Dating Goodbye and Your Knight in Shining Armor, gain a new perspective, and you’ll see how important it is to BE the person you want to see in a spouse.
 It’s likely that he is looking for the same characteristics in you.

 If you want him to see you as a wife, you will need to exude all of those same characteristics you are looking for.
 Are you looking for ambition?
-What are striding for in your life?
+What are you striving for in your life?
 Are you looking for trust?
 Are you a trustworthy person?

 If he can’t see you as someone he will want to spend the rest of his life wife, you will never see that ring.
 You may even consider finding out what is important to him in a married relationship.
 What is he expecting in his wife?
 A good housekeeper?
 Someone good with finances?
 Or maybe even someone that loves children?